aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/legacydiagram/get_visual_bounds/_index.md

 ### Returns

-A **aspose.pydrawing.RectangleF** that represents the visual bounds of the shape
+A **aspose.slides.RectangleF** that represents the visual bounds of the shape
              in slide coordinates.